NanamiNakano/mercury/README.md

 2. `pnpm install && pnpm build` (You need to recompile the frontend each time the UI code changes.)
 3. Manually set the labels for annotators to choose from in the `labels.yaml` file.
 Mercury supports hierarchical labels.
-4. Migrate existing user data if you have used old version of mercury: `python3 migrate.py`.
+4. Migrate existing user data if you have used old version of mercury:
+    1. `python3 migrator.py export`.
+This will export the existing user data to a dict csv file.
-   This script will generate random email and password for each user.
-You can change them later with `user_utils.py`.
+    2. Edit the exported csv file to specify new email and password for each user.
+If you leave the email or password empty, the script will generate random email or password for the user.
+    3. `python3 migrator.py migrate`.
+This will migrate the user data to the new database.
 5. Generate a jwt secret key: `openssl rand -base64 32`.
+This will be used to sign the jwt token for authentication.
+You should keep it secret.
+You can do this at any time, such as when the key is compromised and then all users are logged out.
 6. `python3 server.py`.
 Be sure to set the candidate labels to choose from in the `server.py` file.

+Admin who has access to the SQLite file can modify user data (e.g. reset user password) via `user_utils.py`.
+For more details, run
+`python3 user_utils.py -h`.

 The annotations are stored in the `annotations` table in a SQLite database (hardcoded name `mercury.sqlite`).
 See the section [`annotations` table](#annotations-table-the-human-annotations) for the schema.